New Westminster Salmonbellies

 The New Westminster Salmonbellies are a Men's Senior 'A' lacrosse team located in New Westminster, BC.
 Their home arena is Queen's Park Arena.
 They compete as part of the Western Lacrosse Association and have won the Mann Cup 24 times, most recently in 1991.
 The 1968–1972 teams were collectively inducted into the Canadian Lacrosse Hall of Fame in 2004.

 They won their first Mann Cup in 1915.
 Prior to 1932, they played as a field lacrosse team but in May 1932 box lacrosse was adopted for the senior league in British Columbia - and the Salmonbellies have been a box lacrosse team since then.
 The Salmonbellies have won the Mann Cup more than any other lacrosse team.
 They had won at least one Mann Cup in every decade since the inception of the trophy, before the 2000s.

+In 1928, the New Westminster Salmonbellies were selected to represent Canada in field lacrosse at the 1928 Olympic Games in Amsterdam, as they were the defending Mann Cup champions.
+After a 3–6 loss to the United States (represented by the Johns Hopkins University team) and a 9–5 victory over Great Britain, all three teams were tied in the standings and were each awarded gold medals.

 Salmonbellie Alumni Paul Parnell, Wayne Goss, Eric Cowieson, Jack Bionda, Cliff Sepka, Dave Durante and Geordie Dean have all had their numbers retired by the team.
 There are more Salmonbellies alumni in the Canadian Lacrosse Hall of Fame than from any other team.

 The Salmonbellie name arose from a taunt given by an opposing team's fan during an early game.
 The fan called the New West team "salmonbellies" referring to the fact that salmon was considered a lowly food at the time.
 But the players liked the name, concluding that the belly was the prime portion on the fish, so the name was adopted and has stuck for over a century.
-Curiously, the name is never spelled with a "y" even when one writes about an individual "Salmonbellie."
+The name is never spelled with a "y" even when one writes about an individual "Salmonbellie."

 Salmonbellies vs. the World: The Story of Lacrosse's Most Famous Team & Their Greatest Opponents (Caitlin Press, 2013) by W.B.
 MacDonald, is an in-depth, illustrated book which shares stories of the players' lives, successes and heartbreaks.